Kinder Scout Adventure - Guided Walk Peak District

 We then continue on to the famous Kinder Downfall which changes its appearance depending on the weather from a lovely sunny lunch spot by a trickling stream to an almost perpetual waterfall on windy days when the water blows upwards as in the photo!

 Next we walk into the notoriously complex "groughs and hags" that cover the plateau.
 This is an area of deep winding channels through the peat, the sides of which are often several metres high making navigation extremely difficult.
-The terrain will obviously be rough as we cross this area for approximately 2km and involve the crossing of several of these channels and working our way through some areas of bog.
+The terrain will obviously be rough as we cross this area for approximately 2km and involve the crossing of several of these channels and working our way around some areas of bog.
 Having reached the main path once again we follow the southern edge back to Edale.

 The walk is partly on good footpaths but partly on very rough pathless terrain and includes one fairly steep ascent of about 350m/1150ft.
 At any time of year there are likely to be some muddy sections and the crossing of the plateau will almost certainly encounter areas of peat bogs and water.
 You need be reasonably physically fit and have some experience in walking in rough terrain.
 Walking boots providing good ankle protection are definitely required and gaiters highly recommended.